elatov/puppet/apache/README.md

   Default: `true`.

+##### Class: `apache::mod::itk`

+Installs and manages [`mod_itk`][], which is an (MPM) that is loaded and configured for the HTTPD process. [official documentation](http://mpm-itk.sesse.net/)

+**Parameters**:

+* `startservers`: The number of child server processes created on startup.

+  Values: Integer.

+  Default: `8`.

+* `minspareservers`: The desired minimum number of idle child server processes.

+  Values: Integer.

+  Default: `5`.

+* `maxspareservers`: The desired maximum number of idle child server processes.

+  Values: Integer.

+  Default: `20`.

+* `serverlimit`: The maximum configured value for MaxRequestWorkers for the lifetime of the Apache httpd process.

+  Values: Integer.

+  Default: `256`.

+* `maxclients`: The limit on the number of simultaneous requests that will be served.

+  Values: Integer.

+  Default: `256`.

+* `maxrequestsperchild`: The limit on the number of connections that an individual child server process will handle.

+  Values: Integer.

+  Default: `4000`.

+* `enablecapabilities`: Drop most root capabilities in the parent process, and instead run as the user given by the User/Group directives with some extra capabilities (in particular setuid).
+Somewhat more secure, but can cause problems when serving from filesystems that do not honor capabilities, such as NFS.

+  Values: Boolean.

+  Default: `undef`.

 ##### Class: `apache::mod::jk`

 Installs and manages `mod_jk`, a connector for Apache httpd redirection to old versions of TomCat and JBoss